JetBrains/teamcity-documentation/topics/fxcop.md

 <td>

 When a build agent is started, it detects automatically whether FxCop is installed.
-If FxCop is detected, TeamCity defines the `%system.FxCopRoot%` agent system property.
+If FxCop is detected, TeamCity defines the `%\system.FxCopRoot%` agent system property.
 You can also use a custom installation of FxCop or the use FxCop checked in your version control.
 Depending on the selection, the settings displayed below will vary.

 </td></tr><tr>